Antiochus III the Great

 Antiochus III the Great (/ænˈtaɪəkəs/; Ἀντίοχος ὁ Μέγας, Antíokhos ho Mégas; c.
-241 – 3 July 187 BC) was the sixth ruler of the Seleucid Empire, reigning from 223 to 187 BC.
-He ruled over the region of Syria and large parts of the rest of West Asia towards the end of the 3rd century BC.
-Rising to the throne at the age of eighteen in April/June 223 BC, his early campaigns against the Ptolemaic Kingdom were unsuccessful, but in the following years Antiochus gained several military victories and substantially expanded the empire's territory.
-His traditional designation, the Great, reflects an epithet he assumed.
+241 BC – 3 July 187 BC) was the sixth ruler of the Seleucid Empire, reigning from 223 BC to 187 BC.

+Ascending to the throne at the age of eighteen, Antiochus inherited an empire in turmoil after the death of his brother, Seleucus III Ceraunus.
+While his initial campaigns against Ptolemaic Egypt ended in failure, he spent the decade that followed successfully reasserting Seleucid authority over territory such as central Asia Minor, Parthia and Bactria.
+Pressing as far as the Kabul valley, he renewed a friendship with the Indian king Sophagasenus and earned himself the epithet "the Great" (Antiochos Megas).
 He also assumed the title Basileus Megas (Greek for 'Great King'), the traditional title of the Persian kings.
+Upon his return to the west, Antiochus launched another campaign against the Ptolemies and brought Coele-Syria, Phoenicia and Judea under Seleucid control.

-A militarily active ruler, Antiochus restored much of the territory of the Seleucid Empire, before suffering a serious setback, towards the end of his reign, in his war against the Roman Republic.
-Declaring himself the "champion of Greek freedom against Roman domination", he waged a four-year war against Rome beginning in mainland Greece in the autumn of 192 BC before being decisively defeated at the Battle of Magnesia.
-He died three years later on campaign in the east.
+Antiochus's designs on the Greek city-states earned him the antagonism of the Roman Republic.
+Declaring himself the "champion of Greek freedom against Roman domination", he waged a four-year war against Rome beginning in mainland Greece in the autumn of 192 BC, advised by the exiled Carthaginian general Hannibal and supported by an alliance with the Aetolian League.
+He was resoundingly defeated at the battles of Thermopylae (191 BC) and Magnesia (190 BC), resulting in the loss of much of the Seleucid lands in Asia Minor to Rome's allies.
+Renewed rebellions ensued, and Antiochus died three years later on another expedition to the east.